 Formal Title: Part 3 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California — Bacteria Provisions and a Water Quality Standards Variance Policy

 Description: The State Water Board adopted statewide bacteria water quality objectives and a control program to protect human health in waters designated for water contact recreation (REC-1) from the effects of pathogens.
-The bacteria objectives are proposed to be adopted as amendments to the Statewide Inland Surface Waters, Enclosed Bays and Estuaries Plan, and the California Ocean Plan.
+The bacteria objectives are included as Part 3 of the ISWEBE Plan.

 Related Impacts: The Bacteria Amendments could demand a higher level of wastewater treatment from wastewater and industrial dischargers.
-The Bacteria Amendments, in combination with other projects could prompt additional upgrades to wastewater and industrial facilities.
+The Bacteria Amendments, in combination with other projects, could prompt additional upgrades to wastewater and industrial facilities.

 Biostimulatory Substances Project